What Kinds of Diseases Can You Get From Bed Bugs?

 While most people react normally to bed bug bites, some people can experience more serious symptoms.
 Especially if bites are irritated or scratched at, blister-like welts can form.
 This can lead to secondary skin infections.
 Some people have been known to form allergic reactions from bed bug problems.
 In any case, it’s important to seek medical attention from a professional if symptoms become serious.

-The Danger of Bed Bugs in Georgia and Tennessee
+The Danger of Bed Bugs in Georgia

 As mentioned previously, bed bugs thankfully do not transmit dangerous diseases.
 The main concern with an infestation is when their bites cause itching and loss of sleep.
 In a full-blown infestation, it’s important to act quickly by enlisting the help of a bed bug pest control company who can get rid of the biting bugs quickly!